 - To do this, they can register for a ‘virtual permit’ giving them special dispensation for parking by emailing firstname.lastname@example.org and titling their email KEY WORKER APPLICATION.
-They need to provide evidence of their key worker status and vehicle details, so they can be ‘whitelisted’ either for the entire borough or for a specific controlled parking area near their place of work.
+They need to provide evidence of their key worker status and vehicle details.
+If accepted, they will be able to either park for free in the entire borough or in a specific controlled parking area near their place of work.

-Council leader Julian Bell said: “We are committed to supporting NHS staff, the emergency services, carers and community volunteers who are leading the fight against coronavirus in our borough.
+Council leader Julian Bell said: “We are committed to supporting NHS staff, teachers who are leading the fight against coronavirus in our borough.
 We are all incredibly proud of the work that they are doing and want to ensure that the last thing they need is anxiety caused by trying to find a safe place to park.

 Drivers who are not key workers